-But this is an area that’s been–there’s been lots of energy in this area.
-That’s my impression these days.
+But this is an area that’s been there’s been lots of energy in this area.
+Is my impression these days?
 And so what are the new kids saying about word of mouth?

 Jake Teeny: 7:44

-So kind of the original focus of word of mouth was on whether or not it was impactful.
+So kind of the original focus of word of mouth, um, was on whether or not it was impactful.
 And the reason that this was often the focus was because it was very easy to study in the lab.
-You could just give people a message and see whether it was impactful.
-Today, the real kind of trend and word of mouth research is trying to figure out well, why and when do people engage in word of mouth and spread word of mouth?
+You could just give people a message and see whether it was impactful today, the rial kind of trend and word of mouth research is trying to figure out well, why and when do people engage in word of mouth and spread word of mouth?
 Because, you know, as I was saying, earlier marketers really don’t understand how to influence it.
-So they’re trying to get a better understanding of how to promote it or, you know, make the buzz happen.
-Um, so much more of the research has focused on the antecedents of word of mouth rather than the consequences.
+So they’re trying to get a better understanding and howto promoted or, you know, make the buzz happen.
+Um, so much more.
+Research has focused on the antis Eden’s toward amount rather than the consequences.
 And that’s generally where you see the research heading.

 Andy Luttrell: 8:28

 And so what does that say?
-There’s a good time to start talking about “Why!
-Why do we do this?
-Why would I care?”
+There’s a good time to start talking about.
+Why why do we do this?
+Why would I care?
 And I’ve seen you–as a little bit of background–I’ve seen you give a talk where you took a screenshot of something I posted online as an example of word of mouth.
 So why did I do that?
-Why was I compelled to share with the world some product that I liked?
+Why was I compelled to share with the world some some product that I liked?

 Jake Teeny: 8:50

-Well, I’m sure it was a very compelling reason and motive that you did it for, um but yeah.
-Oh, man, there’s so many different reasons people engage in word of mouth.
-And in addition to the difficulty of studying it in the lab, before computers and digital media, it was just hard to study what people talked about.
-There has also been a difficulty in trying to identify the very diverse set of motives that underlies people’s reasons for engaging in word of mouth.
-There have been some attempts by researchers to try and categorize it.
-So you know, they’ll say a big part of word of mouth is impression management.
+Well, I’m sure it was a very compelling reason noted that you did it for, um but yeah.
+Oh, man, There’s so many different reasons people engage in word of mouth.
+And in addition to the difficulty of studying in the lab before kind of computers and digital media, was just hard to study what people talked about.
+Um, there has also been a difficulty in trying to identify the very diverse set of motives that underlies people’s reasons for engaging in word of mouth.
+There There have been some attempts by researchers to try and categorize it.
+So you know, they’ll say, Ah, big part of word of mouth is impression management.
 So we talk about brands and purchases to make ourselves look good.
-A big part of it is emotion regulation, so trying to make ourselves feel better after bad or good information.
+Ah, big part of it is emotion regulation, so trying to make ourselves feel better after bad or good information.
 Sometimes we want to persuade others.
 Sometimes we want to bond or connect with others.
 You know, both people like the same brand or something like that.
 So there’s really a large number of reasons why this happens, and now we’re kind of getting enough data that it could be organized into a more systematic the depiction.

 Andy Luttrell: 10:02

 But mostly what I’m hearing from you is that it’s selfish, right?
-Most of those motivations that you were talking about are like it’s all about me.
+Most of those motivations that you were talking about her like it’s all about me.
 Am I gonna look cool?
-Um, I’m gonna make friends?
+Um, I’m gonna make friends.
 Do I get to say what I think is important?
-Has there been any interest in, like, I don’t know, call it “altruistic word of mouth,” like people are just truly motivated to say: “this will make your life better!
-So it’s my duty to tell you about this product that exists.”
+Has there been any interest in, like, I don’t know, Call it altruistic word of mouth, like people are just truly motivated to say this will make your life better.
+So it’s my duty to tell you about this product that exist.

 Jake Teeny: 10:29

 Yeah.
-No, there actually has been less work on that, but that is definitely a motive that drives people’s intentions to engage in word of mouth.
-In fact, there was a recent paper looking at how social closeness—so, how close you are interpersonally with the target of your word of mouth—impacts word of mouth.
-And what they find is that when you’re speaking word of mouth to distant others, you’re more likely to talk about positive things because that makes you look good.
-Talking about positive stuff makes you look better.
-But when it comes to people we’re really close to, we’re actually more likely to share negative word of mouth with them because we want to help them.
+No, I I there actually has been less work on that, but that is definitely a motive that drives people’s intentions to engage in word of mouth.
+In fact, Ah, there was a recent paper looking at how social closeness.
+So how close you are inner personally with the target of your word of mouth impacts word of mouth.
+And what they find is that when you’re speaking word of mouth to distant others, you’re more likely to talk about positive things because that makes you look good positive.
+Talking about positive stuff makes its look better.
+But when it comes to, people were really close to were actually more likely to share negative word of mouth with them because we want to help them.
 We want to protect them from bad purchases or bad brands, so the motive is definitely there.
 But it is overwhelmingly shadowed by kind of the perspective that we want to enhance ourselves or make ourselves feel better.

 Andy Luttrell: 11:25

-Okay, so let’s talk about what you’ve done in this field.
-Based on what I know of the stuff that you’ve done, most of what you’ve talked to about this has been sort of the state of the literature in general.
-So, both what have you done in the past to try and get a handle on what word of mouth is, how it works, why people do it, and what sorts of things seem like they’re the unopened or unanswered questions that you’re looking at next.
+Okay, so let’s talk about what you’ve done in this field, so I don’t Based on what I know of the stuff that you’ve done most of what you’ve talked to about this sort of the state of the literature in general s.
+So what?
+What are you both?
+What have you done in the past?
+To try and get a handle on?
+What word of mouth is how it works, why people do it and what sorts of things seem like.
+They’re the unopened or unanswered questions that you’re looking at next.

 Jake Teeny: 11:49

-So, well keep in mind that I’m still a graduate student, so my production level is not as great as it one day hopefully will be.
-But some of the stuff that I’ve worked on, you know, one of the biggest predictors of word of mouth is the physiological arousal that people feel in response to the information.
+So we’ll keep in mind that I’m still a graduate student, So my production level is not as great as it.
+One day hopefully be.
+But some of the stuff that I’ve worked on you know, one of the biggest predictors of word of mouth is the physiological arousal that people feel in response to the information.
 So how kind of energized or buzz they feel.
 And they find this in so many different domains.
-You know, the New York Times articles that elicit the most arousal, um, are the most likely to be shared.
-Memes that generate the most arousal are the most likely to be shared, so on and so forth.
-But for all the data…
+You know, the New York Times articles that elicit the most arousal, um, are the most likely to be shared means that generate the most arousal of the most likely to be shared so on and so forth.
+But for all the data,

 Andy Luttrell: 12:27

-Can I pause you there for a second?
-So what does that feel like?
-So this is one of those cases where there’s a language to the psychology that maynot necessarily be what the experience feels like.
-Like when you say that, I’ve never opened up The New York Times and been like, “Zowie!
-I just am so energized now!”
-So maybe it’s hard to unpack, but what have they done to measure like what is arousing or energizing about information?
+not necessarily be what the experience feels like.
+Like when you say that I’ve never opened up The New York Times have been like zowie thesis.
+I just am so energized now.
+No. So what?
+It was that maybe it’s hard to impact Or what have they done to measure like what is arousing or in energizing about information?